dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 ### icrc7_tokens

 Returns the list of tokens in this ledger, sorted by their token id.
 The result is paginated and pagination is controlled via the `skip` and `take` parameters: The response to a request results in at most `take` many token ids, starting with the smallest id following `skip`.
 The token ids in the response are sorted in ascending order.
-If `take` is omitted, a reasonable value is assumed by the implementation.
+If `take` is omitted, a reasonable value is assumed.

 For retrieving all tokens of the ledger, the pagination API is used such that the first call leaves `skip` empty and specifies a suitable `take` value, then the method is called repeatedly such that the greatest token id of the previous response is used as `skip` value for the next call to the method.
 This way all tokens can be enumerated in ascending order.

+Each invocation is executed on the current memory state of the ledger.

+// take is now optional

 ```candid "Methods" +=
 icrc7_tokens : (skip : opt nat, take : opt nat32) -> (token_ids : vec nat) query;